There's a lot of advice out there for job hunters. Finding advice that is relevant to your job search, however, is a different matter entirely.

-"The best way to move up is by making sure that people – whether it's your colleagues or, more importantly, those above you – know who you are.
-Make sure you're talking with the people you work with and that you're not the person standing in the corner anonymously." – John Addison, president and CEO of Addison Leadership Group
+"The best way to move up is by making sure that people – whether it's your colleagues or, more importantly, those above you – know who you are," said John Addison, president and CEO of Addison Leadership Group.

 Average annual salary: $80,000 to $150,000

+Addison added that seeking advice from people in senior positions in your industry is one of the best things midlevel candidates can do to advance their job search.
 "Talk to someone who is above you to ask them for advice on how to get to that next level.
 Find someone you admire and respect, and use them as your mentor to help you move forward.
-Most times, those in senior positions like to be asked for help." – John Addison
+Most times, those in senior positions like to be asked for help."

 Average annual salary: More than $150,000

-"If you're at this level of your career, join networking groups or different community board of directors to be able to get your name and experience in front of other C-level executives.
-The majority of executives are placed through word of mouth rather than applying for the roles directly." – Noelle Williams
+And don't neglect opportunities outside of work.
+"If you're at this level of your career, join networking groups or different community boards of directors to be able to get your name and experience in front of other C-level executives," advised Williams.

 Volunteering, local nonprofits and other forms of community engagement are other ways you can meet power players in your industry.